 A person holds a bouquet of vibrant snapdragon flowers in shades of yellow and pink amidst a lush garden with greenery, rocks, and more flowers in the background.
 The scene is bright and colorful, emphasizing the vibrant and fresh nature of the flowers.

-Snapdragons are one of my favorite flowers to grow in my cutting garden.
-They are incredibly easy to start from seed, perform well, look amazing, and are wonderful in a vase.
-Because they add cottage charm, height and drama, you can’t beat these pretty blooms both in and out of the garden.
+Snapdragons are one of my favorite flowers in the cutting garden.
+They are incredibly easy to start from seed, perform well, look amazing, and are beyond beautiful in a vase.
+Because they add cottage charm, height, and drama, you can’t beat these pretty blooms both in and out of the garden.
+Every year I tell myself I want to cut back on the amount of seeds I start, but I never do because I enjoy them so much.

 For more information about growing them, please read this article from the Cornell Cooperative Extension.